apache/xmlbeans/xkit/README.txt

     needed to parse XML files for use with XMLBeans.
     /lib/jsr173_1.0_api.jar

+(3) One copy of resolver.jar from Apache xml-commons.
+See scomp
+    documentation for when it is needed

+(4) One copy of xbean_xpath jar.
+Contains the XPath and XQuery
+    "glue" code, only needed if XPath-XQuery functionality is required

+(5) One copy of xmlpublic.jar, containg all the public interfaces of
+    XMLBeans.
+(Classes included here are a subset of those included in xbean.jar)

-(3) License information for XML Beans and included libraries
+(6) License information for XML Beans and included libraries
     ./LICENSE.txt
     ./NOTICE.txt

-(4) One folder full of command-line scripts, pointing to the
+(7) One folder full of command-line scripts, pointing to the
     useful main() functions in the JAR.
     ./bin

-(5) A copy of the plain javadoc tree for org.apache.xmlbeans.*
+(8) A copy of the plain javadoc tree for org.apache.xmlbeans.*
     ./docs/reference

-(6) A preliminary collection of nicely formatted user-level
+(9) A preliminary collection of nicely formatted user-level
     documentation HTML (includes reformatted and nicely
     organized javadoc as well)
     ./docs/guide

-(7) A few sample schemas
+(10) A few sample schemas
     ./schemas

-(8) Samples that show the use of the XMLBeans API.
+(11) Samples that show the use of the XMLBeans API.
 (You'll
     also find more samples at the XMLBeans web site.)
     ./samples